CastilloLuis/Songist/README.md

 # Songist

-Web Application where you can search the info of your favorite song :)
+Web Application where you can search artists or songs :)

 ## About the app